vippsas/vipps-streamlabs/README.md

 ![Upload image to Twitch](images/twitch-upload-button-to-description.png)

-* Upload image that should be visible in the Twitch description to initiate Vipps donation
+* Upload the image that should be visible in the Twitch description to initiate Vipps donation
-* Change "Bilde lenker til" to your hostname / ip
+* Change "Bilde lenker til" to your hostname or IP address.

 # Technical documentation